mojo0243/OsoConMigoV2/README.md

 # Build the shell
 make build_shell

-# Build a custom client (In this case for the Netgear R6400 which was the origination of this project)
+# Build a client with default settings
-make build_r6400
+make build_linux64

 # Make a custom client with and over ride Node name
 make build_mips NODE=M0001